flame-engine/flame/doc/other_modules/forge2d.md

 }
 ```

-Every time `Ball` and `Wall` get in contact `beginContact` will be called, and once the objects stops
+Every time `Ball` and `Wall` begin to overlap `beginContact` will be called, and once the fixtures
-being in contact `endContact` will be called.
+stops cease to overlap `endContact` will be called.

 An implementation example can be seen in the
 [Flame Forge2D example](https://github.com/flame-engine/flame/blob/main/packages/flame_forge2d/example/lib/balls.dart).